 NSW Boating Incident report for 2017

 - 37 swamped boats

 - 1 flooded boat

-If you can keep your boat afloat, you have a much higher chance of survival as you're not exposed to dangers in the ocean and exposure to hypothermia.
+If you can stay inside a balanced boat (instead of clinging to its upturned hull), you have a higher chance of survival, as you're not exposed to dangers in the ocean, or exposure to hypothermia.